Trent FM: History

 Launched on 3 July 1975 as Radio Trent and based in the converted Nottingham Women's Hospital at 29–31 Castle Gate, Nottingham, the station broadcast on FM and medium wave and was managed initially by Dennis Maitland, a commercial director at the highly acclaimed offshore pirate station, Radio London.

 The original line-up of presenters featured John Peters (the first presenter on air), former Radio Luxembourg presenter Kid Jensen, Jeff Cooper, Peter Quinn, Graham Knight, Chris Baird and Guy Morris.
 The station's news and sports team was led by Dave Newman and Martin Johnson – with Trent making heavy use of outside broadcasts to cover major events and incidents both within and beyond its broadcast area.
 Its first programme controller was Bob Snyder from Piccadilly, an ex offshore pirate broadcaster who'd been working on commercial radio franchise applications.
 He was replaced in 1977 by Neil Spence, better known as the former Radio London DJ Dave Dennis.

 Subsequently, Bev Smith from ATV, was appointed before the arrival of Chris Hughes in the post under new MD Ron Coles, both from BBC local radio.
 As Head of Presentation and then Deputy Programme Director, Len Groat, an ex Metro broadcaster, programmed music and assembled the station's jingle identification packages.

-Following the successful application to run a new station in Leicester which it launched as Leicester Sound, Radio Trent expanded transmission to neighbouring Derbyshire in 1987.
-Renamed Trent FM in 1988, it launched a separate oldies-format service, GEM-AM, on its own medium wave frequencies alongside that of Leicester Sound.
-Its owners Midlands Radio plc were taken over by the Capital Radio group GWR Group in 1993, which then disposed of the East Midlands assets to GWR.
+Following the successful application in 1984 to run a new station in Leicester which it launched as Leicester Sound, Radio Trent expanded transmission to neighbouring Derbyshire in 1987.
+The station was renamed Trent FM in 1988 when it launched a separate oldies-format service, GEM-AM, on its, and Leicester Sound's, medium wave frequencies.
+Trent's owners, Midlands Radio plc, was taken over by the Capital Radio group GWR Group in 1993, which then disposed of the East Midlands assets to GWR.
 The Nottingham and Mansfield FM services were branded 96 Trent FM, while the Derby service became known as RAM FM.
 The medium wave GEM-AM service was then rebranded, to become Classic Gold GEM, and ultimately Classic Gold.